tamertinkci/ML4B-Team-7/projectdocumentation.md

     Connect the app to Internet of Things (IoT) devices in agricultural settings to monitor and manage apple crops more effectively.
 Sensors can collect data on apple growth and quality, feeding this information into the app for real-time analysis.

 ## *6 Conclusion*
-In this project, we successfully developed a GAN model to generate realistic apple images.
+In this project, we successfully developed a GAN model to generate apple images.
+However, we unfortunately could not make them look realistic due to a shortage of time and technical performance.
 The model was integrated into a Streamlit app, providing an accessible tool for generating apple images.
-Future work can expand on this foundation to include more fruit types and enhance the app's funcionality through real-time detection for example.
+Future work can expand on this foundation to include more fruit types and enhance the app's functionality through real-time detection, for example.
 But also through transfer learning and IoT integration.